deta/cloud-docs/docs/Lib.md

 }>
 <TabItem value="js">

-To configure Deta, import the `Deta` class from `deta`, in your code:
+To configure Deta, import the **Deta** class from **deta**, in your code:

 ```js
 const { Deta } = require('deta');
 ```

-Then, depending on your use, follow one of the following two steps.
+Then, depending on your use, authenticate with Deta using of the following two tabs:

 <!--- Start Nested Tabs JS --->